-on a coordinated rather than a piecemeal basis to ensure that the land-use, vehicular access, parking, service and urban design systems will meet modern-day principles and standards;

-2. on a reasonable, comprehensive and integrated basis to ensure that blighting factors are eliminated; and extent on the cooperation between the private sector and agencies of local government.

-3. within a reasonable and defined time period.
+- 1. on a coordinated rather than a piecemeal basis to ensure that \\\\\ the land-use, vehicular access, parking, service and urban - -deslgn"system:s will meet modern-day-principles and standards;- - 2. on a reasonable, comprehensive and integrated basis to ensure that blighting factors are eliminated; and - 3. within a reasonable and defined time period.

 Revitalization of the Near West Redevelopment Project Area is a large and complex undertaking and presents challenges and opportunities commensurate to its scale.
-The success of this effort will depend to a large
+The success of this effort will depend to a large extent on the cooperation between the private sector and agencies of local government.